gbdrummer/symbiocss/01_html.md

 </section>
 ```

-From looking at this HTML, we now understand that we have a section of a larger document, and that section contains articles of some kind.
+From looking at this HTML, we now understand that we have a section of a larger document which contains articles of some kind.
 Each article has a heading and paragraph of text.

-What we cannot glean from looking at this HTML is that this section of our larger document is a blog.
-It's true that we could look inside the first `<h1>` tag and see the word "Blog," but our CSS cannot rely on the content itself to get that information.
-After all, our CSS will be interacting with the HTML annotations, not directly with the content.
+What we cannot glean from looking at this HTML is that this section of our larger document is a "blog."
+It's true that we could look inside the first `<h1>` tag and see the word "Blog," but our CSS cannot rely on the content for that information.
+After all, our CSS will be interacting with the HTML annotations, not directly with the content itself.

-In other words, our parent `section` is missing some important context.
+In other words, our parent `section` is missing important contextual information.
 We also have not clearly defined the context of the `p` tags inside each article.
-Let's add the remaining context using `class` attributes:
+Let's add the missing context using `class` attributes:

 ```HTML
 <section class="blog">